-The directors have a reasonable expectation that the Company has adequate resources to continue in operational existence for the foreseeable future.
+After making reasonable enquiries and assessing all data relating to the Company's liquidity, including considering the net current liability position as at 31 December 2024, the directors have a reasonable expectation that the Company has adequate resources to continue in operational existence for the foreseeable future.
 Accordingly, they continue to adopt a going concern basis in preparing the annual report and financial statements.